just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/xDai-Worker-Proposal-Guide.md

-**Step 3**: Calculate your REP allocation
+**Step 3**: Calculate your REP and payment allocation

 - First, determine if you are a full-time or part-time worker.
 	- Full-time workers: may claim 0.1667% REP  for each month they work for DXdao.
-	- Part-time workers: may claim 0.08335% REP per month.
+	- Part-time workers: may claim REP based on their commitment percentage each month.
+		- *EG. 50% commitment would be entitled to (0.1667x0.5) 0.08335% REP*
-	- Other compensation proposals (bounties, limited contractors, etc.): 	To determine how much REP to request, ask community members and state the amount in your daotalk.org worker proposal post.
+	- **Other compensation proposals (bounties, limited contractors, etc.)**: 	To determine how much REP to request, ask community members and state the amount in your daotalk.org worker proposal post.
 The amount will be somewhere between 0.1% to 0.1667% REP.
-	- Please use the Worker Compensation Calculator to assist with determining your REP allocation.
+	- Please use the <a href="https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit#gid=1106150815" target="_blank">Worker Compensation Calculator</a> to assist with determining your REP and payment allocation.
+Fill in the Blue squares with your information.

 [![](https://lh3.googleusercontent.com/oHIEaPL8vNeFmzWeEYv0rnup97azxESOY3tPm1LHYkdzRbaWs17NflqwX6QiprZGRFUSbt0Q6i1qgFjsTrlJ9VsE4BECRNKxTWfiivV-AOS6BU5GvwotZLbfpANlgzlRx2lRkONd)](https://docs.google.com/spreadsheets/d/18K5jVn8HmwQZ9Ve48S90vQAYklIm0heKTTDGHfWXc5s/edit?usp=sharing)

--   Use <a href="" target="_blank">this calculator</a> to calculate.
-Fill in the Blue squares with your information.

--   Calculate the amount of ETH/Dai for your worker proposal payment using your determined monthly compensation level.
-See the DXdao [Compensation Table]({% link docs/ContributorHub/worker-compensation.md %}).
-Find the ETH price if you are requesting WETH.

--   For DXD, find the monthly amount on Contributor Guidelines, and then divide that number by the all-time price of DXD on Coingecko (currently $523).
-This must be vested.
-While we build a vesting contract system, please record the # of DXD for your worker proposal in the proposal text

--   For REP, each worker is due 0.1667% of mainnet REP each month.
-As the total amount of REP changes, the amount of REP to each worker is noted at the beginning of each month on the xDai Authorization forum thread.
-Use this number for your REP award on xDai (prorated if part-time) and also note the main net REP award amount in the proposal text.

--   xDai proposals cannot reward mainnet REP - awards will be batched and sent to multiple addresses once a quarter.
-You can ask for your monthly contributor REP award in xDai REP. This will allow you to vote on proposals on xDai. .
+- A worker proposal period is generally **2 months**, unless this is your first time submitting a proposal.
+In that case, it will be for 2.5 months, to account for your 2 week trial period.
+	- Workers submit a proposal for 50% of compensation (ETH or stable currency) to be paid when they start their work period.
+	- Workers then submit a separate worker payment request for the remaining 50% of their compensation (ETH or stable currency, plus the total 2 months of REP) at the end of the worker period.
+	- DXD is **not** to be requested in this proposal.
+Please see [Alchemy DXD Vesting Proposal Guide]({% link docs/ContributorHub/worker-proposals/DXD-Vesting-Guide.md %}) for further details on how and when to request DXD.

 **Step 4**: Click on the ‘+ New Proposal’ button in the top right corner and connect your wallet.

+- Ensure you are on the "Funding and Voting Power" scheme to find the correct fields.

 ![](https://lh3.googleusercontent.com/RnkZK-NKPjiRqLpm2Xd11_iP_ZwO78HqhOO4b195RrnjuPpQTfKpvGxe0ntAJhLxvgrbNS2JuJeH8A4piXkDTXbVDqIOxkgbdE1ScJc-DK361X5B2t_03DJkdp7EIwSdHIgmathS)